Debate night: La Russa says Mercedes 'clueless' to swing 3-0 - WTMJ

 The issue clearly lingered, too.

-On Tuesday night when Mercedes came up in the seventh inning with the White Sox ahead 4-2, Minnesota reliever Tyler Duffey threw the first pitch behind the slugger’s legs.
+When Mercedes batted in the seventh inning Tuesday night, Minnesota reliever Tyler Duffey threw the first pitch behind the slugger’s legs.
 Duffey and manager Rocco Baldelli then were ejected by home plate umpire Jim Reynolds.

+“I don’t have a problem with how the Twins handled that,” La Russa said after Chicago’s 5-4 loss.

 Before the game, La Russa called out Mercedes.

 “That’s just sportsmanship, respect for the game, respect for your opponent,” La Russa said.
-“He made a mistake, so there will be a consequence that he has to endure here within our family.
-But it won’t happen again because (third base coach Joe McEwing) will be on the lookout and I will be too, and we’ll go running in front of the pitcher if we have to.”
+“He made a mistake, so there will be a consequence that he has to endure here within our family.”

 The 28-year-old Mercedes has been one of baseball’s biggest surprises so far this year.
-He hit a major league-best .364 with 25 RBIs over his first 36 games.
+He collected two more hits and walked Tuesday night.
+He is batting a major league-best .368 with 25 RBIs in 37 games.

 Mercedes’ swing put the spotlight back on lingering questions about how the game should be played, with a new wave of players challenging what is regarded as proper on-field decorum.
 While bat flipping was once frowned upon in the sport, it has now almost become just another part of the game.